drozd324/GPU_Delaunay_Triangulation/thesis.typ

-	Triangulations of a set of points are a very useful mathematical construction to describe properties of discretised physical systems, such as modelling terrains, cars and wind turbines which are a commonly uses for simulations such as compulational fluid dynamics or other physical properties, and even have use in video games for rendiring and visualising complex geometries.
-To paint a picure you may think of a triangulation given a set of points $P$ to be a bunch of line segments connecting each point in $P$ in a way such that the edges are non instersecting.
+	Triangulations of a set of points are a very useful mathematical construction to describe properties of discretised physical systems, such as modelling terrains, cars and wind turbines which are a commonly used for simulations such as compulational fluid dynamics and even have use in video games for rendering and visualising complex geometries.
+To paint a picure, you may think of a triangulation of a set of points $P$ to be a bunch of line segments connecting each point in $P$ in a way such that the edges are non instersecting.
 A
 	particulary interesting subset of triangulations are Delaunay triangulations (DT).
 The Delaunay triangulation is a triangulation which maximises all angles in each triangle of the triangulation.
-	Mathematically this gives us an interesting optimization problem which leads to some rich mathematical properties, at least in 2 dimensions, and for the applied size we have a good way to discretize space for the case of simulations with the aid of methods such as Finite Element and Finite Volume methods.
-Delaunay triangulatinos in particular are a good candiate for these numerical methods as they provide us with fat triangles, as opposed to skinny triangles, which can serve as good elements in the Finite Element method as they tend to improve accuracy
+	Mathematically this gives us an interesting optimization problem which leads to some rich mathematical properties, at least in 2 dimensions, and for alot of applications we are provided with a good way
-	@MeshSmoothing.
+	to discretize space for the case of simulations for use in methods such as Finite Element and Finite Volume methods.
+Delaunay triangulatinos in particular are a good candiate for these numerical methods as they provide us with fat triangles, as opposed to skinny triangles, which can serve as good elements in the Finite Element method as they tend to improve accuracy of the solvers @MeshSmoothing.

-	There are many algorithms which compute Delaunay triangulations (cite some overview paper), however alot of them use the the operation of 'flipping' or originally called an 'exchange' @Lawson72.
-This is a fundamental property of moving through triangulations of a set of points to with the goal of optaining the optimal Delaunay triangulation.
-This flipping operation involves a configuration of two triangles sharing an edge, forming a quadrilateral with its boundary.
-The shared egde between these two triangles will be swapped or flipped from the two points at its end to the other two points on the quadrilateral.
-The original agorithm motivated by (@Lawson72) is hinted to be us this flipping operation to iterate through different triangulations and eventually arrive at the Delaunay trianglution which we desire.
+	There are many algorithms which compute Delaunay triangulations , however alot of them use the the operation of 'flipping' or originally called an 'exchange' @Lawson72.
+This is a fundamental property of moving through all triangulations of a set of points to with the goal of obtaining the Delaunay triangulation.
+This flipping operation involves a configuration of two triangles sharing an edge, its boundary forming a quadrilateral.
+The shared edge between these two triangles will be swapped or flipped from the two points at its end to the other two points on the quadrilateral.
+The original agorithm, motivated by Lawson@Lawson72, hints to us this flipping operation to iterate through different triangulations and eventually arrive at the Delaunay trianglution which we desire.

-	With the flippig operation being at the core of the algorithm, we can notice that is has the possibility of being parallelized.
-This is desirable as problems which commonly use the DT are run with large datasets and can benefit from the highly parallelisable nature of this algorithm.
-If we wish to parallize this idea, and start with some initial triangulation, conflicts would only occur if we chose to flip a configuration of triangles which share a triangle.
-With some care, this is an avoidable situation leads to a highly scalable algorithm.
+	With the flipping operation being at the core of the algorithm, we can notice that is has the possibility of being parallelized.
+This is desirable as problems which commonly use the DT are run with large datasets, in this case a large set of points, and can benefit from the highly parallelisable nature of this algorithm.
+If we wish to parallize this algorithm, and start with some initial triangulation, conflicts would only occur if we chose to flip a configuration of triangles which share a triangle.
+With some care, this is an avoidable situation leads to a massivly parallelizable algorithm.
 	In our case the hardware of choice will be the GPU which is designed with the SIMT model which is particularly well suited for this algorithm as we are mostly performing the same operations in each iteration of the algorithm in parallel.

-	The goal of this project was to explore the Delaunay triangulations through both serial and parallel algorithms with the goal of presenting a easy to understand, sufficiently complex parallel algorthm designed with with Nvidia's CUDA programming model for running software on their GPUs.
+	The goal of this project was to explore the Delaunay triangulations through both serial and parallel algorithms with the goal of presenting a easy to understand, sufficiently complex parallel algorthim designed with with Nvidia's CUDA programming model for running software on their GPUs.
 ]